-198. The PRA will be the prudential supervisor of the Society of Lloyd's and the managing agents that operate within the Lloyd's market.
-The unique legal framework of Lloyd's means that the PRA will, where appropriate, need to tailor its approach in order to reflect the Lloyd's structure.
+200. The PRA is the prudential supervisor of the Society of Lloyd's and the managing agents that operate within the Lloyd's market.
+The unique legal framework of Lloyd's means that the PRA needs, where appropriate, to tailor its approach in order to reflect the Lloyd's structure.

-199. In supervising the Lloyd's market, the PRA will have regard to two principles.
+201. In supervising the Lloyd's market, the PRA has regard to two principles.

-200. First, that the Lloyd's market should be supervised to the same standards as the insurance market outside of Lloyd's.
+202. First, that the Lloyd's market should be supervised to the same standards as the insurance market outside of Lloyd's.
 This means that Lloyd's policyholders should benefit from the same level of protection as other policyholders.
 In practice, this requires the PRA to promote the safety and soundness of the Society of Lloyd's and the members of the Society taken together.

-201. Second, supervision of the various entities that make up the Lloyd's market will take place primarily at the level in the market where risk is managed.
-The PRA will therefore apply supervision at two levels - to the Society of Lloyd's itself (which provides central functions, including the maintenance of the New Central Fund),(1) and to each of the managing agents (which carry out the underwriting and risk management functions for Lloyd's members).
+203. Second, supervision of the various entities that make up the Lloyd's market should take place primarily at the level in the market where risk is managed.
+The PRA therefore applies supervision at two levels - to the Society of Lloyd's itself (which provides central functions, including the maintenance of the New Central Fund),(1) and to each of the managing agents (which carry out the underwriting and risk management functions for Lloyd's members).

-202. The power will be reserved to the PRA to intervene directly with individual members of Lloyd's (or with all of them together) and/or to direct the Council or the Society (acting through the Council) if it determines that such action is necessary for the purpose of advancing its objectives.
+204. The power is reserved to the PRA to intervene directly with individual members of Lloyd's (or with all of them together) and/or to direct the Council or the Society (acting through the Council) if it determines that such action is necessary for the purpose of advancing its objectives.

-203. The MoU between the FCA and the PRA will set out how they will co-ordinate in respect of the supervision of the Lloyd's market.
-In general the FCA and the PRA will consult with the other before using a power of direction over members and, in particular, will obtain consent from the other when exercising its powers to require members of Lloyd's to become authorised.
+205. The MoU between the FCA and the PRA sets out how they co-ordinate in respect of the supervision of the Lloyd's market.
+In general the FCA and the PRA will consult with the other before using a power of direction over members and, in particular, will obtain consent from the other when exercising powers to require members of Lloyd's to become authorised.
 The PRA will, where appropriate, enter into new arrangements with the Society of Lloyd's that reflect the PRA's objectives and focus as the market's prudential supervisor.